Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Tools.md

 The count for the currently open file at the moment does not count included files.

 Since 0.7.4, in case the [texcount](https://app.uio.no/ifi/texcount/intro.html) LaTeX package is available, that will be used.
-Otherwise, a built-in word counting tool will be used.
+Otherwise, a built-in word counting tool will be used which also counts characters.
 This built-in tool also counts words in LaTeX command arguments, unless the command is known to not typeset its argument.

 ## Table Creation Wizard {id="table-creation-wizard"}